SRSchmittling/HackerMystery/MachineCode/SystemSecurityReport_Answers.md

    4. [ ] The location is in a lab.

-   5. [X] The language has repeated characters.
+   5. [X] The language contains characters that repeat in a row.

    6. [X] The location is not at home.